raghavwahi/cuisine-finder/README.md

-# cusine-finder
+# cuisine-finder
-AReact native app using redux
+A React native app using redux